Jack 15 Road Race

 For 60 years, runners have been making an annual trek from White, S.D., to Brookings, S.D., making it the oldest road race in the Midwest.
 The 61st running of the 15.2-mile course from Hooker and Main in White to the Campanile in Brookings via county roads is Sept.
 23.

 Prize money is offered for the top three male and female placers — $200 for first, $100 for second and $50 for third.
 All entries will receive a long-sleeve, moisture-wicking T-shirt and all finishers of the 15.2-mile run will receive a medal.

 So start training for Prairie Striders’ version of an ultra-half marathon or grab some friends and form a relay team.

-- Custom 60th anniversary medals to runners who complete the full distance.
+- Custom medals to runners who complete the full distance.

-- Walkers wanting an early start must contact the race director a week in advance of the race.
+- Early start is offered for walkers and SLOW runners only.
+Those wanting an early start must contact the race director a week in advance of the race.